 While the people who came were my dad’s friends I have not met in a while.
 I hate gatherings of family members and my parents’ friends.
 They are of the older generation who are toxic to my mental health.
 They think it’s okay, even during the funeral of my own dad, to criticize my appearance and my weight.
 Talk about being appropriate and having manners.

 Also, I find Thai funerals can be rather.. impersonal.
-I feel like it’s a cookie cutter kind of format, where everyone hires the same food stalls (to provide food for the guests) for example.
-At least I was able to write a eulogy for him even though I wasn’t the one who deliver it and it was my oldest brother instead whose mic was not working most of the time, I’m grateful to have been the one who wrote that.
+I feel like it’s a cookie-cutter kind of format, where everyone hires the same food stalls (to provide food for the guests) for example.
+At least I was able to write a eulogy for him even though I wasn’t the one who delivers it and it was my oldest brother instead whose mic was not working most of the time, I’m grateful to have been the one who wrote that.

 Coming back to Melbourne..

 Fast forward to when I came back to Melbourne.
 I had to go to do my intensive summer course immediately.
 I did not mind despite it being crazy demanding, it was an interesting course.
 Then the news about this coronavirus came..
 People in Australia were stocking up toilet rolls here like a lunatic and I’m not going to lie, it freaked me out.

 For someone who already has a deficit mindset in normal times, this really put a lot of unnecessary stress on me.
 When the shelves start getting empty and there were murmurs of a shutdown, I was really stressed out.
 I was far away from home, it’s not that I miss my family who I’m not that close, to begin with, but you know when you’re sick you just want to be home?
 And home is not here.
 Home is where my mom is and where she can take care of the 12-year-old that I really am.
 All of the sudden, I miss home and just getting cared for.
 Not having to worry about stocking up food, or doing my laundry right away for example.